yaodingyd/yaodingyd.github.io/src/pages/blog/replace-babel-with-faster-solution-for-jest.md

 There are some issues when converting to swc, and it is clearly documented on their part.
 Mostly because [swc correctly implemented the ESM spec](https://github.com/swc-project/swc/issues/5205).
 The following issues are all part of it:

+#### issue 1

-1. Directly mock ESM would fail.
+Directly mock ESM would fail.
 For example the following code would throw error

 ```javascript
 import * as Foo from "foo";